 Residents who took part in the Life Journey Residential, said:

 “I had a wonderful time; it worked wonders for me”.

 “It gave me a chance to reflect on where I am in my life’s journey, where I want to go and what I need to do to get there”.

 “I have learnt more about me.
 I have also forgiven someone for something I never thought I would”.

 “I had a lot of issues regarding my past and I feel being at the retreat has helped me to put these issues to rest”.

-Green belt is Christians music and arts festival which we attend joining with many other YMCA’s to serve the young people who attend the festival.
-Residents also come along as volunteers to help
+Greenbelt is a Christian music and arts festival which we attend joining with many other YMCAs to serve the young people who attend the festival.
+Residents also come along as volunteers to help.

-The chaplaincy team could not operate without the chaplaincy volunteers; a group made up of members of local churches, the local community and YMCA residents.
-They help out in a variety of ways around the Centres, assisting at events and helping residents move on and settle into new accommodation.
+The Chaplaincy team could not operate without the chaplaincy volunteers; a group made up of members of local churches and the local community.
+They help out in a variety of ways around the projects, assisting at events and supporting residents and staff, particularly offering a listening ear.

-YMCA LSW are an ecumenical organisation and work with all sectors of the Christian faith.
+YMCA St Paul’s Group is an ecumenical organisation and works with all sectors of the Christian faith.
 As well as being part of local interfaith forums serving those of all faiths in the community.

-If you are a church or faith organisation and you would like to work with YMCA LSW, please contact Jacky Bone.
+The Chaplains are part of a national network of chaplains working in YMCAs across the country.
+If you are a church or faith organisation and you would like to work with YMCA St Paul’s Group, please contact a Chaplain